modmoto/Microwave/README.md

 }
 ```

 To add a ReadModel inherit from `ReadModel` and also implement `IHandle` accordingly.
-The only difference is that you have to add an attribute to the ReadModel that says on what DomainEvent Microwave should create this ReadModel.
-Afte the creation Mircowave tracks the ReadModel and updates it when new events emerge.
-The Readmodel also has a Version that is being updated alongside with the write side, so you can cal the write side with the eventual consistent version.
+The only difference is that you have to define when Microwave should create this ReadModel by overriding the `GetsCreatedOn` method.
+After the creation Mircowave tracks the ReadModel and updates it when new events emerge.
+The Readmodel also has a Version that is being updated alongside with the write side, so you can call the write side with the eventual consistent version.
+The version is also updated, when the event is not porcessed by the ReadModel.
 A ReadModel could look like this:

 ```
-[CreateReadmodelOn(typeof(UserCreatedEvent))]
 public class UserReadModel : ReadModel, IHandle<UserCreatedEvent>, IHandle<UserChangedNameEvent>
 {
     public void Handle(UserCreatedEvent domainEvent)